 In the unfortunate event of a car accident, you may experience a measure of relief knowing a claim handled through your insurance could help with medical bills and other associated costs incurred.

-However, you may be surprised to learn that sometimes insurance claims are denied, and while every situation is different, we here at Ramos James Law, PLLC are going to explore the reasons your claim may be denied and identify ways to avoid that happening.
+However, you may be surprised to learn that sometimes insurance claims are denied, and while every situation is different, the car accident attorneys at Ramos James Law, PLLC in Austin are going to explore the reasons your claim may be denied and identify ways to avoid that happening.

 Common Reasons Claims are Denied

 Let’s face it.
 Speaking with an insurance adjuster regarding your car accident should only be done with an experienced lawyer by your side.

 Why?
 An insurance company is a business designed to make profits, and in most cases, speaking with an insurance adjuster may not align with processing your claim in a fair manner.
 That is, not until you’ve spoken with an attorney first.

 Regardless, if you must speak with your insurance, understanding the way insurance companies work will help you better gauge what insurance adjusters consider in response to car accident claims.